sharpenb/awesome-ai-reliability/CONTRIBUTING.md

 ## Acknowledgments

 This repository thrives on contributions from the community.
-Thank you for taking the time to improve **Awesome ML Reliability**.
+Thank you for taking the time to improve **Awesome AI Reliability**.
 Your input makes this project better for everyone!